Music in a Doll's House: Background

 The Beatles had originally intended to use the title A Doll's House for the double album they were recording during 1968.
-The release of Family's similarly titled debut then prompted them to adopt the minimalist title The Beatles for what is now commonly referred to as the "White Album" due to its plain white sleeve.
+The release of Family's similarly titled debut prompted them to adopt the minimalist title The Beatles for what is now commonly referred to as the "White Album" due to its plain white sleeve.

 "Old Songs, New Songs" features a cameo from the Tubby Hayes group, arranged by 18-year-old Mike Batt.
 Hayes played the tenor sax solo at the end of the track (uncredited).
 Batt also arranged and conducted other strings and brass for the album, notably "The Chase" and "Mellowing Grey" but was not credited.

-The album was the first of its kind by an English rock group on the US Reprise label set up for Frank Sinatra (but was already part of Warner Bros).
+The album was the first by an English rock group to be released on the US Reprise label (which had originally been set up by Frank Sinatra but was now owned by Warner Bros).
 It was licensed to the label by Dukeslodge Enterprises, a company run by the band's manager, John Gilbert, who was credited as 'executive producer' of the album.
-The album was released on vinyl in mono (RLP6312) and stereo (RSLP6312), and also Stereo 8 Track Cartridge.
-Mono vinyl copies featured a different mix to the stereo pressing and many mono copies were returned to the shops as they often skipped tracks.
-The mono edition was swiftly withdrawn, making this a much sought-after format.
+The album was released on vinyl in mono (RLP6312), stereo (RSLP6312) and on Stereo 8 Track Cartridge.
+In an interview for ZigZag magazine, Whitney reported that due to only having four track recording equipment final overdubs were done live during the mix so mono vinyl copies had a different mix than the stereo version; due to a pressing error, the record would jump the grooves during playback so the mono release was withdrawn.

 This album was initially issued in the US using the UK import and sold in the US as a domestic album with an extra piece of cardboard to stiffen the sleeve (as they essentially had the same catalog number in both countries).
 Around the time the second album was issued in the US, US pressings of this album started to appear.
-(The album also initially had a 12" black and white photo of group included as an insert.)
+(The album also initially had a 12" black and white photo of the group included as an insert.)

+Reception

 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album ranked number 30 in its list of "40 Cosmic Rock Albums".

 It was voted number 606 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).